-The Greetings from Seville pocket square
+The Greetings from Seville scarf

 Bright and vibrant in colour the design reflects a kaleidoscopic scene that is saturated by the sun.
 Oranges appear like polka dots decorating the sky complementing and contrasting intense azure.
 Palm trees and foliage add texture to the scene which is set in Parque de María Luisa.
 A flamenco dancer strolls through the gardens in the early evening cooling herself with a fan.
 In the evening Seville comes to life through sights, sounds, aromas of culinary delights and intense anticipation of what the night may hold.